Designations Congruent with Things: A Correspondence In Two Parts

 Dear Newt,

 I just saw the article in Wired.
 It looks like someone leaked Dr. Gottlieb’s correspondence with the top brass of the PPDC.
-It makes me wonder who reads these emails that I’m sending.
+It makes me wonder who reads these emails I’m sending.
 Are you reading them, or are they just being read by the IT department at the PPDC and by entrepreneurial journalists who have the means to intercept network traffic?

 Maybe one day you and I will meet and we’ll walk out to the middle of an abandoned beach and you’ll tell me what happened to you, far away from any electronic devices.